Smallcase review: What you need to know before investing

 You Can Be Rich Too with Goal-Based Investing

-You can be rich too with goal based investingPublished by CNBC TV18, this book is meant to help you ask the right questions and seek the correct answers, and since it comes with nine online calculators, you can also create custom solutions for your lifestyle!
+Published by CNBC TV18, this book helps you ask the right questions and find the right answers.
+It also includes nine online calculators, so you can create custom solutions tailored to your lifestyle.
 Get it now.

-Gamechanger: Forget Startups, Join Corporate & Still Live the Rich Life You Want Gamechanger: Forget Start-ups, Join Corporate and Still Live the Rich Life you wantThis book is meant for young earners to get their basics right from day one!
+This book is designed to help young earners get the basics right from the start!
 It will also help you travel to exotic places at a low cost!
 Get it or gift it to a young earner.

 Your Ultimate Guide to Travel

-Travel-Training-Kit-Cover-new This is an in-depth dive analysis into vacation planning, finding cheap flights, budget accommodation, what to do when travelling, and how travelling slowly is better financially and psychologically, with links to the web pages and hand-holding at every step.
-Get the pdf for Rs 300 (instant download)
+This is an in-depth exploration of vacation planning, including how to find affordable flights, budget accommodations, and practical travel tips.
+It also examines the benefits of travelling slowly, both financially and psychologically, with links to relevant web pages and guidance at every step.
+Get the PDF for Rs 300 (instant download)